10up/classifai/README.md

 ## Changelog

-A complete listing of all notable changes to Distributor are documented in [CHANGELOG.md](https://github.com/10up/classifai/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to ClassifAI are documented in [CHANGELOG.md](https://github.com/10up/classifai/blob/develop/CHANGELOG.md).

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/classifai/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/10up/classifai/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/classifai/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/classifai/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/classifai/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for ClassifAI.

 ## Like what you see?